makerj/tinycore/README.md

 # tinycore

-Tinycore is a cross-platform library that packages data structures, loggers, and network utilities that are used repeatedly in practice.
+Tinycore is a library that packages data structures, loggers, and network utilities that are used repeatedly in practice.

 ## Features
 Currently, the tinycore library provides the following functionalities.